Agranulocytosis Overview

 Treatment depends on the cause of the low white blood cell count.
 For example, if a medicine is the cause, stopping or changing to another medicine may help.
 In other cases, medicines to help the body make more white blood cells will be used.
 If the cause is due to normal genes, no treatment is required.

-Gary Lyman is an Oncologist in Seattle, Washington.
+Gary Lyman is a Hematologist in Seattle, Washington.
 Dr. Lyman is rated as an Elite provider by MediFind in the treatment of Agranulocytosis.
 His top areas of expertise are Febrile Neutropenia, Agranulocytosis, Venous Thromboembolism (VTE), and Breast Cancer.

 Matti Aapro practices in Genolier, Switzerland.
 Aapro is rated as an Elite expert by MediFind in the treatment of Agranulocytosis.
-Their top areas of expertise are Febrile Neutropenia, Agranulocytosis, HER2 Negative Breast Cancer, and Breast Cancer.
+Their top areas of expertise are Febrile Neutropenia, Agranulocytosis, Breast Cancer, and HER2 Negative Breast Cancer.

-Elio Castagnola practices in Genoa, Italy.
-Mr. Castagnola is rated as an Elite expert by MediFind in the treatment of Agranulocytosis.
-His top areas of expertise are Infantile Neutropenia, Febrile Neutropenia, Agranulocytosis, Bone Marrow Transplant, and Endoscopy.
+Hope Rugo is a Hematologist and an Oncologist in Duarte, California.
+Dr. Rugo is rated as an Elite provider by MediFind in the treatment of Agranulocytosis.
+Her top areas of expertise are Breast Cancer, Triple-Negative Breast Cancer, Agranulocytosis, Bone Marrow Aspiration, and Hormone Replacement Therapy (HRT).

 Treating or removing the cause often results in a good outcome.